dinhtt-randrise/orottick4/research/rsp-ka/README.md

               GOAL
   -------------------------------

+Our goal is:
-Our goal is estimating if we can predict future (w/ single attribute) using random simulating.
++ estimating if we can predict future (w/ single attribute) using random simulating.
++ estimating if we can gain profits by predicting future (w/ single attribute)

   -------------------------------
      Future w/ single attribue